 Organoids are a developing star of research.
 They can be grown to represent the majority of mammalian organs and have a wide range of possible applications.
 More realistic than simple monolayer cell culture, they offer an in-between step that reduces the need for animal models and simplifies (although doesn’t completely remove) ethics paperwork.
+They are also being used in precision medicine where patient-derived organoids are used to test treatment strategies.
 Once you’ve got to grips with the technique, you can grow up a large number of organoids at once, before conducting lots of experiments to achieve high n numbers.
 But that’s getting a little ahead of ourselves.
 First, you have to get to grips with the basics of establishing organoids.
 In this article, I’ll walk you through some of the initial considerations that you’ll need before you embark upon your exciting organoid research.

 Ensure Your Organ Can Be Modelled With Organoids

 The first step when establishing organoids is to determine if you can model your organ of interest with them and how difficult it will be.
 Different organs have different requirements and the same will be true of your organoids.
 These differences will have an impact on the medium required to grow your organoids as well as the damage model you use (see later).
 Some organs are trickier than others to reproduce in a dish and this is normally related to how regenerative the organ is in real life and how active its progenitor population is.
 For example, skin organoids are one of the easiest to grow, in part due to the rapid turn-over of keratinocytes and the large population of progenitor cells in the tissue.1 Skin also has a relatively simple stratified structure with a limited number of key cell types.

 If you are trying to model kidneys with organoids, make sure you stop by and read our article on Kidney Organoids Derived from Human Pluripotent Stem Cells.